Wabamun Lake

+The name for the lake in the Stoney language is Wihnemne.

-Wabamun was reputedly the best whitefish lake in the Edmonton area and is well known for its large northern pike.
+Wabamun was reputedly the best whitefish lake in the Edmonton area and is well known for its large northern pike, both of which were fished commercially during the early 20th century.
 A large variety of migrating, breeding and moulting wildfowl visit the lake.
 Beaver and muskrat use the lake while the surrounding upland supports coyotes, porcupine, moose and white-tailed deer.
-There are also reported sightings of cougars and wolves and bears.
-Alberta Fish and Wildlife has confirmed that there have been wolf kills of cattle and sheep near Isle Lake (just northwest of Wabamun Lake).
+There are also reported sightings of cougars, wolves and bears.
+Alberta Fish and Wildlife has confirmed that there have been wolf kills of cattle and sheep near Isle Lake (northwest of Wabamun Lake).
 There are natural beaches along much of the shoreline, but emergent vegetation restricts their use.
 The most popular beaches for swimming are the artificially made one at the provincial park in Moonlight Bay, and the natural one at Seba Beach.
 There are numerous recreational cottages along its shores.
-Several communities line the north shore of the lake, the largest being the Village of Wabamun.
+Several communities line the north shore of the lake, the largest being Wabamun.
 Rich coal deposits surrounding the lake have been mined by TransAlta for power plants it operates and that are cooled by lake water.

 Communities

-The Summer Village of Lakeview, the Village of Wabamun, the Summer Village of Point Alison, and the Hamlet of Fallis are located on Wabamun Lake's north shore.
-The Summer Village of Seba Beach is located on the western shore of the lake, while the Summer Village of Betula Beach is located on the southern shore.
+The Summer Village of Lakeview, the Hamlet of Wabamun, the Summer Village of Point Alison, and the Hamlet of Fallis are on Wabamun Lake's north shore.
+The Summer Village of Seba Beach is on the western shore of the lake, while the Summer Village of Betula Beach is on the southern shore.
 Much of the other land on the southern shore is owned by TransAlta Utilities and used to mine coal for power generation.
-The Wabamun No. 133A Indian reserve, home of the Paul First Nation, and the Summer Village of Kapasiwin are located on the eastern shore of Wabamun Lake.
+The Wabamun No. 133A Indian reserve, home of the Paul First Nation, and the Summer Village of Kapasiwin are on the eastern shore of Wabamun Lake.

 History

+During early surveys of the area, Wabamun Lake was named "White Whale Lake", a reference to the large whitefish in the lake.
 Development of the Grand Trunk Pacific Railway greatly stimulated the local economy.
 Commercial fisheries used the railway to carry fish by box car to as far away as New York City.
 Seba Beach, a community at the lake's western edge, had a whitefish cannery, but this eventually shut down; the vacant building remains in the village.
 The railway urged summer tourists to visit from Edmonton.
 In winter, ice was cut to supply railway refrigeration cars.
 Coal was transported to a power generating plant in Edmonton, then later used for several power plants on the Wabamun Lake shore.